TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation

 \subsubsection{Importance of Early Adaptation}

-Across these trials, inaccurate parameter estimates quickly pushes the quadrotor into noisier, less stable states, with errors compounding over time.
+Across all trials, inaccurate parameter estimates quickly push the quadrotor into noisier, less stable states, with errors compounding over time.
 This creates a strong dependence on rapid correction after a disturbance or payload change.
 We therefore hypothesize that early adaptation, specifically the accuracy of the very first updated estimate, plays a decisive role in overall closed-loop performance.
 To evaluate the role of the first estimates, we ran controlled trials in which two estimators were executed in parallel.
 Immediately following a payload event, the baseline estimator’s first update was replaced by TAG-K’s estimate, after which the baseline method continued independently.

-As shown in Figure~\ref{fig:exp2_ecdf_ts}, substituting the first post-event estimate with TAG-K’s result dramatically improves the performance of all baselines.
-This confirms that the speed and quality of the earliest correction strongly influence long-term tracking accuracy.
-These findings align with the $t{+}1$ error results in Table~\ref{tab:algo-summary-noise}, where TAG-K delivers up to an order-of-magnitude improvement in immediate adaptation.
-Together, these results highlight TAG-K's ability to provide superior ``step-one corrections,'' underscoring its unique effectiveness in scenarios where rapid and robust adaptation is essential for stable closed-loop operation.
+As shown in Figure~\ref{fig:exp2_ecdf_ts}, initializing baselines with TAG-K’s first post-event estimate dramatically improves performance, confirming that early correction quality dictates long-term tracking accuracy.
+These findings are consistent with Table~\ref{tab:algo-summary-noise}, where TAG-K achieves an order-of-magnitude improvement in immediate ($t{+}1$) adaptation.
+Collectively, these results demonstrate TAG-K’s superior ``step-one corrections,'' underscoring its unique effectiveness in scenarios where rapid and robust adaptation is essential for stable closed-loop operation.